Skip to main content

 Hollywood loves to preach about saving the planet.
 We've all seen the tearful Oscar acceptance speeches urging us to protect Mother Earth and the perfectly curated Instagram posts celebrating Earth Day.
 But behind the red carpet glamour and the well-rehearsed PR statements lies a dirty secret: some of the world's most vocal 'eco-conscious' celebrities are actually its biggest polluters.

-In a world where the average person emits about 7 tonnes of CO2 per year, the carbon footprints of the A-list elite are truly staggering.
-From taking 10-minute flights to avoid traffic to racking up water fines during historic droughts, these stars prove that for the 1%, the rules—and the climate crisis—simply don't apply.
+In a world where the average person emits about 4.5 to 8.2 tonnes of CO2 per year, the carbon footprints of the A-list elite are truly staggering.
+Using verified 2024 and 2025 data compiled by Celebrity Private Jet Tracker and Myclimate's Carbon Tracker, we expose the stars whose private flight emissions prove that for the 1%, the rules—and the climate crisis—simply don't apply.

 The Real Heroes: Stars Who Actually Walk the Walk